imedgar/wordlemeaning/README.md

-## What Does That Wordle Mean?
+## Wordle Meaning

-As a non-native English speaker, I often found myself playing Wordle with my girlfriend and wondering: *What does this word actually mean?* Once you've finished the game—whether you won or lost—there’s no built-in way to see the definition of the Wordle word of the day.
+As a non-native English speaker, I often find myself playing Wordle with my partner and wondering: What does this word mean?
+Once you've finished the game—whether you won or lost—there’s no built-in way to see the meaning of the Wordle word of the day.

 Honestly, I was surprised this isn’t already a feature in the game itself!